Froyla Tzalam

-She is the first indigenous person of Maya descent to serve as governor-general of any country in the history of the Commonwealth.
+She is the first indigenous person of Maya descent to serve as governor-general of any country in the history of the Commonwealth of Nations.

 Education

 Tzalam is from the village of San Antonio, Toledo.
-She graduated with a BA in Anthropology from Trinity University, Texas.
-This was followed by a MA in Rural Development from University of Sussex.
+She graduated with a BA degree in Anthropology from Trinity University, Texas.
+This was followed by a MA degree in Rural Development from University of Sussex.

 Career

 She was the executive director of the Sarstoon Temash Institute for Indigenous Management (SATIIM).

 Tzalam was shortlisted for nomination to the Senate in January 2017, but declined in order to concentrate on her work with SATIIM.

 Governor-General of Belize

-It was announced on 22 April 2021 by Prime Minister of Belize John Briceno that she was nominated to be the next Governor-General of Belize following the retirement of Colville Young.
+It was announced on 22 April 2021 by Prime Minister of Belize John Briceno that she was nominated to be the next Governor-General of Belize following the retirement of Sir Colville Young.
 She is the third Governor-General and the second woman appointed to the role.

-On 21 March 2022, she was invested as a Dame Grand Cross of the Order of St Michael and St George by HRH The Prince of Wales during their Royal Tour.
+On 21 March 2022, she was invested as a Dame Grand Cross of the Order of St Michael and St George by Prince William, Duke of Cambridge, on behalf of Elizabeth II, Queen of Belize, during the Platinum Jubilee royal tour of Belize.
+In June 2022, she travelled to the United Kingdom to attend the Queen's Platinum Jubilee festivities in London.

+Upon the death of Queen Elizabeth II in September 2022, Tzalam became the first governor-general of Belize to have served under two monarchs.
+She said that the Queen "was a much loved and respected figure across the globe", who "was known for her sense of duty and her devotion to a life of service".
+Tzalam also represented Belize at the Queen's state funeral in the United Kingdom.
+Alongside Minister Francis Fonseca she represented Belize at the Coronation of King Charles III in 2023.